 Similarly the economic requires the balancing force of the political orientation to justice and idealism.
 Otherwise nothing is to be trusted and everything is for sale.
 You can buy people - actual people - laws, political offices, whole countries.
 Several of the most impoverished and dangerous countries in the world are blessed with such individual liberty, from Guinea-Bissau the cocaine hub to the diamond lands of the Congo and the druglands of northern Mexico.

 At the same time, we find the prudential logic of the economic sphere corrupted by the idealism of the political to produce an economics of hypocrisy, in which we try to achieve goals we don't really believe in by buying things that won't achieve it.
-In this case, individuals attempt to use economic tools for idealist aims: buying Fair Trade coffee to end poverty and injustice; or saving the world from global warming by paying people in poor countries to pump water by hand rather than with an engine.
-Individual rationality is central to the economic domain, specifically instrumental rationality: choosing the most efficacious means to achieve one's goals.
-Yet addressing these issues requires political action, not aggregations of individual actions.
-Choosing such ineffective actions is a kind of economic stupidity.
+In this case, individuals attempt to use economic tools to further idealist pretensions: buying Fair Trade coffee to end poverty and injustice; or saving the world from global warming by paying people in poor countries to pump water by hand rather than with an engine.

 A better relationship